-Once a house is ready to sell, promote it as widely and early as you can.
+Once a house is ready to sell, promote it as early and as widely you can.
 Basically, hit the ground running.
-Most buyers learn about the house from Trulia, Zillow, REALTOR.com, multiple listing service, and social media.
-Entice these buyers through pictures, videos, and the convenience of the location, such as the closest Walmart or pharmacy.
+Most buyers learn about the house from Trulia, Zillow, REALTOR.com, multiple listing services, and social media.
+Entice these buyers through pictures, videos and the convenience of the location, such as the closest Walmart or pharmacy.
 Add some color to the description by mentioning upgrades, details and the age of the house.

 Post a roadside map

 There’s plenty of quiet onlookers out there.
 Place curbside signage to draw them in and use 20-40 to capture enough attention.
 Organize them like bread crumbs along the busiest intersection closest to your home.
 Plant a few arrows tied with helium balloons every few blocks, building up excitement as they reach their potential new home.
 Invite the neighbors, too.
 Ask nearby families and surrounding subdivisions to swing by using door hangers or exclusive pre-shows just for them.
 Lots of people want their friends and family to move closer, or for a chance to meet with agents and loan officers they can refer back to.
 You never know who else has moving on their mind.

 After the house is cleaned and properly staged, set a positive mood from the moment they walk through the door.

 - Open all the drapes and blinds, turn on every light in the house and burn a few candles.
 If you’re hosting an open house, there’s nothing to hide.

 - Change it up.
 Draw in crowds and other agents by using guerrilla tactics like gift cards or snacks, depending on your budget.
 Vanilla and chocolate shakes sound great on a hot, sweltering Saturday, and makes for a memorable visit.